 1600-3200Mhz clock rate

-The final major change in the DDR5 standard is burst length.
-While the burst chop and burst length are four and eight, respectively, in DDR4, they’ve been effectively doubled to eight and sixteen, respectively, in DDR5.
-This will allow a single burst to access up to 64 Bytes of data, bringing significant improvement in concurrency (single channel) and memory efficiency (dual channel).
+Another change in the DDR5 standard is burst length.
+The burst chop and burst length in DDR4 are four and eight, respectively.
+In DDR5, they have been doubled to eight and sixteen, respectively.
+This allows a single burst to access up to 64 Bytes of data, offering considerable performance gains in concurrency (single channel) and memory efficiency (dual channel).

 What is LPDDR5?

-Not to be confused with DDR5, LPDDR5, or low-power DDR5, is the fifth-generation of Low Power Double Data Rate technology that was originally released in early 2019.
-While standard SDRAM is used in desktop computers, LPDDR5 is used in mobile devices for their higher power efficiency.
-It also has specialized use-cases in cloud computing, autonomous cars, AR systems and more.
-LPDDR5 succeeds LPDDR4x and, consumes up to 30% less power than its predecessor while improving data transfer speed by up to 50%.
-Notable devices with LPDDR5 memory include the Galaxy S21-series, Galaxy Z Fold 2 5G, Xiaomi Mi 10 Pro, OnePlus 8 Pro and more.
+Not to be confused with DDR5, LPDDR5, or low-power DDR5, is the fifth generation of Low Power Double Data Rate technology introduced in early 2019.
+While standard SDRAM is used in desktop computers, LPDDR5 is used in mobile devices since it offers higher power efficiency.
+It also has specialized use cases in cloud computing, autonomous cars, AR systems, and more.
+LPDDR5 succeeds LPDDR4x and consumes up to 30% less power than its predecessor while improving data transfer speed by up to 50%.
+Notable devices with LPDDR5 memory include the Poco F4 5G, Asus ROG Phone 6, Galaxy S21-series, Galaxy Z Fold 2 5G, Xiaomi Mi 10 Pro, OnePlus 8 Pro, and more.

 DDR4 vs DDR5: Is it Worth the Upgrade?